actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 Subject(s) By Identifier
 ---

-Returns one or more subjects (within study) with specific subject identifier.
+Returns one or more subjects (within requested study) with specific subject identifier.

 **Request:**